JetBrains/intellij-sdk-docs/tutorials/framework.md

 title: Supporting Frameworks
 ---

-The following tutorial shows how to support a custom framework type for a project and make this framework type embedded in a project wizard as a UI component.
+The following tutorial shows how to support a custom framework type for a project and make this framework type embedded in a project wizard as a UI component.n
+The examples in this tutorial rely heavily on the [framework_basics](https://github.com/JetBrains/intellij-sdk-docs/tree/master/code_samples/framework_basics) code sample.

 ## 1. Creating a new framework
-In oder to make a custom framework available and configurable for a project the [FrameworkTypeEx](upsource:///java/idea-ui/src/com/intellij/framework/FrameworkTypeEx.java) class needs to be extended, in this example to make the [DemoFramework](https://github.com/JetBrains/intellij-sdk-docs/blob/master/code_samples/framework/src/com/intellij/tutorials/framework/DemoFramework.java) class.
+In oder to make a custom framework available and configurable for a project the [FrameworkTypeEx](upsource:///java/idea-ui/src/com/intellij/framework/FrameworkTypeEx.java) class needs to be extended, in this example to make the [DemoFramework](https://github.com/JetBrains/intellij-sdk-docs/blob/master/code_samples/framework_basics/src/main/java/org/intellij/sdk/framework/DemoFramework.java) class.

 ```java
 public class DemoFramework extends FrameworkTypeEx {